 The sky bled into the water, just as her womb had bled the day January was born.
-Her first and only born was covered with blood and the remnants of a nine month cocoon.
-The nurse leaned in with her bundle of joy; the first kiss, the most ancient of traditions.
+Her first and only child had been covered in blood and the remnants of a nine month cocoon.
+The nurse had leaned in with her bundle of joy; the first kiss, the most ancient of traditions.
 A sweet softness brushed her lips as a wail of resistance pierced her ears.
-It was the first time she sensed the dislike.
+It was the first time she had sensed the dislike.
 She named her January even though she was born in July, a paradoxical innovation.

 Time rushed forward, ushering January towards the boundary of womanhood.
 She watched nervously as her daughter’s inherent dislike for the world transformed into methods to deceive her.
 She tried her best to appease the demons devouring her child, yet words were a meaningless effort.

 January, I love you.

 She gazed into January’s eyes, dark and withdrawn, searching for a reason behind the hatred and the lies.
 It was upon the porch step, one hot evening in August, that January wept and hissed all her resentment.
 It came as no surprise.
 The girl had little self-worth and a life-time of complaints.